goatscrub/openbox-custom-icon/README.md

 # openbox-custom-icon
-Under `openbox` window manager, sets window icons with help of `devilspie2` and `xseticon`.
+Under `openbox` window manager, sets application window icons with help of `devilspie2` and `xseticon`.

 Into this repository, you will find a main lua script for `devilspie2` and a configuration lua script.
 In 95% of time, the first one, no needs changes.
-The second one, contains an array (`applications`) in which you configure icons against window attributes.
+The second one, contains an array (`applications`) in which you configure icons against application window attributes.

 Theses scripts are essentially helpers functions, to helps you matching more easily window attributes, to make configuration process simpler as possible.